Business terms

 DISBURSEMENTS:

-The Funds paid in settlement of obligations.
+The Funds paid in settlement of obligations.back to top

 DIVIDENDS: